Uganda Travel Guide

 Official Language: English and Kiswahili

-Lions and leopards are just part of the landscape in Uganda—one of Africa’s favorite safari destination.
+Lions and leopards are just part of the landscape in Uganda—one of Africa’s favorite safari destinations.
 More than 20 national parks and game reserves are scattered all over Uganda, covering every imaginable landscape and featuring just about every animal in Africa: from Elephants to Rhino beetles.

 As you might expect, wildlife safaris are the lifeblood of Uganda’s tourism, and the infrastructure for travelers is impressive.
-Land cruisers, buses and light aircraft fan out daily across the country to safari lodges and tented camps, some simple and rustic, others lavish and opulent.
+Land cruisers, buses, and light aircraft fan out daily across the country to safari lodges and tented camps, some simple and rustic, others lavish and opulent.
 Refreshingly, you can enjoy close encounters with nature even on a budget, with walking safaris run by tribal guides and economic tented camps that scrimp on creature comforts, but not on creatures.

 Most people start the journey in Kampala, but few linger when there are more attractive cities strung out along the sun-kissed Lake Victoria shores and dotted around the Ssese islands.
 Whether you pick the interior or at the beach, with its beach resorts, you can be sure to find a national park, Zoo or reserve close at hand – Entebbe even has a zoo within the city limits, with antelopes, snakes, birds, big five and giraffes just a stone’s throw from the suburbs.